MaazMakrod/djangoProjects/README.md

 # djangoProjects

 This is a CRUD application that I built to host ads.
-All of the data is stored in a MySQL database and video demo can be found [here](https://youtu.be/nUGVMTMHgD4)
+All of the data is stored in a MySQL database and video demo can be found [here](https://youtu.be/HfWgQYkrxOo).

 This application allows a user to login either locally or through social authentication using GitHub, 'favorite' ads, search for specific ads, and comment on specific ads.
+Additionally, the application is user authenticated, so another ser is unable to delete or edit another user's advertisement or comments.

 ## Pictures of the Application